-For many people, there is no quick and simple treatment for psychosis.
-However, with the right treatment and support, it is possible to manage the symptoms of psychosis and recover.
+For many people, there is no quick and simple treatment for psychosis, but with the right support it is possible to manage the symptoms of psychosis and recover.

-This does not always mean that the symptoms of psychosis will go away entirely.
-You may find that you still experience psychosis during and after treatment.
-But that treatment helps you learn ways of coping so your experiences are less distressing and don't interfere with your life as much.
+This does not mean that the experience of psychosis will go away entirely.
+You may find that you still experience symptoms during and after treatment.
+What treatment can do though is help you learn ways of coping so that your experiences are less distressing and don't interfere with your life as much.

 What treatment is available?

-- Talking treatments can help you understand your experiences and develop coping strategies to deal with them.
-You may be offered CBTp.
-This is a form of cognitive behavioural therapy (CBT) for people experiencing psychosis.
+- Talking therapies can help you understand your experiences and develop coping strategies to deal with them.
+You may be offered 'cognitive behavioural therapy for psychosis' (sometimes called CBTp).
+This is a type of cognitive behavioural therapy (CBT) specifically for people experiencing psychosis.

-- Medication.
-Most people with psychosis will be offered antipsychotic drugs.
-You may be offered other drugs (for example antidepressants or mood stabilisers) if you experience other symptoms as well.
-You may also be offered drugs to help reduce side effects caused by the antipsychotics.
+- Antipsychotic medication is offered to most people with psychosis, as a way of managing symptoms.
+You may also be offered other drugs (for example antidepressants or mood stabilisers) if you experience mood based symptoms, as well as additional medication to help reduce the side effects caused by the antipsychotics.

 - Arts therapies can help you express how you are feeling in different ways.
 They can be helpful if you are having difficulty talking about your experience.